OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/README.md

 touch coordinates, gestures and press (True or False) retrieved.
 If that works, the touch sensor on the display works perfectly.

+Example 2:

+The display is initialized and a rounded rectangle is shown in green color.
+If the rectangle is touched, the color changes into blue.
+This allows testing the x- and y- coordinates on the display.